cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 # "Debugging" the Query

-Now that we have discussed the solver side of the story, let us turn to the queries.
+The discussion so far are condensed from our work on Mariposa.
+However, we have yet to cover the query side of the problem.
+To that end, let me share some results in our follow-up work on query context.
 As it turns out, the queries we have studied often contain a large amount of irrelevant information (assertions).
-Intuitively, we might provide a lot of context to the solver to help it find a proof.
-However, the solver may not need all of the context.
-In fact, the presence of irrelevant context can cause "confusion" to the solver, leading to instability.
+However, the solver may not need all of the context to find a proof.
+In fact, the presence of irrelevant information can cause "confusion" to the solver, leading to instability.

 <!-- , which can be a major source of
 instability -->

 ## Most of the Context is Irrelevant

-Our experiments here analyze each query's **unsatisfiable core**.
+Our experiments in this section analyze each query's [**unsatisfiable core**](https://en.wikipedia.org/wiki/Unsatisfiable_core).
 Recall that an SMT query is a conjunction of assertions.
-Upon verification success, the solver can report an unsatisfiable core, which is the subset of the original assertions that constructs the proof.
+Upon verification success, the solver can report an unsat core, which is the subset of the original assertions constructing the proof.
 Therefore, this "slimed-down" version of the query is an oracle of **relevant assertions**, and what is excluded from it can be considered irrelevant.

 After acquiring a core, we compare its context to the original query.
 Using the assertion count as a proxy for the